 Layers, whether on the bed or for your clothes, were another common recommendation with many people recommending wearing three or more pairs of socks, thermals, long-sleeve t-shirts and multiple jumpers, or pyjamas underneath the clothes.
 Hats, thick socks, fingerless gloves, and thick-soled slippers were also recommended.

 Tea, coffee, or soup — warm drinks are great for keeping you warm during winter.
 You’ll get through a lot of warm liquids, so just make sure you invest in some caffeine-free tea bags otherwise you’ll be bouncing off the walls.

-Mind the drop
+Being mindful of the drop